 - The gray wolf Canis lupus is a member of the genus Canis.
 This genus also includes wolves, jackals and coyotes.

-Species can be further split into subspecies.
+Some species can be further split into subspecies.
 Although subspecies are essentially the same type of animal, there may be slight differences between them, and they usually live in different areas.
 Subspecies of the same species are able to breed and create fertile offspring.

 Animal Classification Examples Chart